 In the current decade, tech-savvy businesses rely on software to stay competitive and succeed.
 And while many of them still choose in favor of employing IT staff in-house, a growing number are opting for more affordable alternatives that offer additional advantages.

 Software outsourcing has been actively gathering steam in the past decade, with more and more vendor companies emerging around the globe.
+Just look at the recent outsourcing trends.
 But which collaboration types are there and what are the possible outsourcing models?
 This article goes into the details.

 What Is IT Outsourcing?

 Put simply, IT outsourcing means delegating your software creation needs or development work to third-party providers.

 Some of the main reasons for the growing demand for IT outsourcing services include:

 - quicker time-to-market;